Europe 379: Elevation of Theodosius I

 Political map of Europe & the Mediterranean on 19 Jan 379 (Valentinianic Dynasty: Elevation of Theodosius I), showing the following events: Siege of Adrianople; Battle of Constantinople; Massacre of the Gothic Garrisons; Elevation of Theodosius I; Reign of Theodosius I.

-After destroying Valens’ army at Adrianople (August 378), the Goths advanced as far as the gates of Constantinople, but were repulsed.
+After destroying Valens’ army at Adrianople (August 378), the Goths advanced as far as the gates of New Rome (Constantinople), but were repulsed.
 Meanwhile, learning of Valens’ death, Gratian appointed the general Theodosius as emperor in the East.

 This map has in-depth notes in the Journal, exclusive to Patrons on Classical Tier and above.
 Find them in the events descriptions, marked with the Journal icon .